 Commercial Retail, Medium Density Residential, Medium High Density Residential, Very High Density Residential

-The Project would include the conversion of about 750 existing septic customers to sewer by installing about 40,000 linear feet of sewer main and lateral pipelines within roadways.
-The laterals would connect to existing sewer mains in Mission Trail, Malaga Road, or Lemon Street.
-If further analysis determines that the existing 21-inch diameter sewer main in Mission Trail requires capacity increases, a new 48-inch diameter sewer line would be installed in Mission Trail over a length of 3,200 linear feet.
-The Project is anticipated to generate 130,000 gallons per day of wastewater, which would be transported to the EVMWD Regional Water Reclamation Facility.
+The Project would include the conversion of 699 existing septic customers to sewer by installing about 40,800 linear feet of sewer pipelines.
+The sewer pipelines would connect to existing sewer mains in Mission Trail, Malaga Road, or Lemon Street.
+Should additional engineering hydraulic analysis determine that the existing 21-inch diameter sewer main in Mission Trail requires capacity increases, a new 48-inch diameter sewer line would be installed in Mission Trail over a length of 3,200 linear feet.
+The Project is anticipated to generate 130,000 gallons per day of wastewater, which would be trans-ported to the EVMWD Regional Water Reclamation Facility.
 Existing septic tanks serving the residents would be abandoned per Riverside County Health Department requirements.

 California Air Resources Board (ARB), California Department of Fish and Wildlife, Inland Deserts Region 6 (CDFW), California Department of Parks and Recreation, California Department of Transportation, District 8 (DOT), California Department of Water Resources (DWR), California Governor's Office of Emergency Services (OES), California Highway Patrol (CHP), California Native American Heritage Commission (NAHC), California Natural Resources Agency, California Regional Water Quality Control Board, San Diego Region 9 (RWQCB), California State Lands Commission (SLC), Office of Historic Preservation, State Water Resources Control Board, Division of Water Quality, State Water Resources Control Board, Divison of Financial Assistance